weimin17/weimin17.github.io/_pages/home.md

 ## Research Interests

-My research centers on building safe, efficient, and interpretable AI systems across language, vision, and multimodal domains:
+My research centers on how training objectives shape the internal behaviors of LLMs and VLMs, and how to make those behaviors controllable, efficient, and safe:

-- <b>AI Security & Trustworthiness</b>: Backdoor attack and detection techniques for Language Models (e.g., BERT variations), Vision Models (e.g., ViT) and Vision-Language Models (e.g., CLIP, BLIP-2, LLaVA, etc).
+- <b>Training Dynamics & Alignment</b>: Instruction/post-training for representation alignment and safe controllability in LLMs, ViTs, and VLMs; connecting training objectives with model reliability and behavior shaping.
 - <b>Efficient Multimodal Learning</b>: Token compression and resource-efficient model design for whole slide pathology image analysis using vision-language models like LLaVA.
 - <b>Model Explainability in Clinical AI</b>: Interpretable modeling of electronic health records using transformers and multimodal fusion.
-- <b>LLM-based Personalization</b>: Designing and deploying end-to-end infrastructure for online personalized navigation models, with a focus on LLMs training, real-time signal compression, and customer understanding within Amazon shopping experience.
+- <b>LLM-based Personalization</b>: Customer understanding for search/navigation, including personalization data generation, signal compression/memorization, post-training and evaluation.

 <!--